 As users often sent confidential information and document via email, it has a high potential for data leak.
-Content filtering uses deep content inspection technology to scan the text, images and attachments of an emails, to flag up any potential threats and can alert administrators if a user tries to send sensitive or restricted material.
+Content filtering uses deep content inspection technology to scan email text, images and attachments, to flag up potential threats.
+It can also alert administrators if a user tries to send sensitive or restricted material.

 4. Intelligent firewalls

 Along with email, IM and internet use also present a risk to your data.
-Firewalls can protect individual computers and whole networks from security threats, and can take automatic action against potential data leaks, unauthorised access or malicious behaviour by either notifying the administrator or by blocking the activity.
+Firewalls can protect individual computers and whole networks from security threats and can take automatic action against potential data leaks, unauthorised access or malicious behaviour by either notifying the administrator or by blocking the action.

 5. Device control

-With portable devices, like laptops and smartphones, and removable media, such as USB sticks and iPods, becoming more common in the workplace it’s getting even easier for employees to walk away with confidential data.
-While endpoint solutions will increase your levels of protection, you should have also security policies which govern the use of these devices.
+With portable devices and removable media becoming more common it’s getting easier for employees to take away confidential data.
+While endpoint solutions will increase your levels of protection, you should have also security policies which govern the use of devices.
 Your policy should cover things like password complexity, download and application guidelines, and automatic locking of inactive devices.

 6. Evaluate security permissions

 Many businesses give employees far more access than they really need.
-You should review your current security permissions, and create new access policies that limit employees’ network privileges to what is required for their job.
+Review your current security permissions, and create new access policies that limit employees’ network privileges so they can only access what they really need for their job.
 Your system should also issue alerts if employees suddenly start accessing large numbers of documents – above what they would usually work with on a day-to-day basis – or if a user continually tries to access restricted documents.

 7. Control print

 Multi-function printers (MFPs) are typically unmonitored and therefore have high data leak potential.
-Requiring users to sign in before use can reduce this, as they will only have access to certain functions and documents.
-It also prevents sensitive documents from being left on the printer, as the document can only print once the user who sent it to the device signs in.
+Requiring users to sign in before use can reduce this, as they will only have access to certain functions.
+It also prevents documents from being left on the printer, as the document only prints once the user signs in.

 8. Secure back-ups

 Backing up important information is a good policy, but businesses should remember that their backups can be vulnerable too.
-As with the original files, your backups should be encrypted, and the majority of backup software will have the functionality to do this.
+As with the original files, your backups should be encrypted.
+The majority of backup software will have the functionality to do this.

 9. Image text analysis

-It is not only documents and text which need to be protected, images can be sensitive data in their own right as well.
-The prevalence of camera-enabled devices, like smartphones, in the workplace make it very easy for employees to copy these images and take them away with them.
+It is not only documents and text which you need to protect, images can be sensitive data as well.
+The prevalence of camera-enabled devices, like smartphones, in the workplace makes it easy for employees to copy images and take them away.
 Data leak prevention solutions have the ability to analyse text within images, preventing data exposure.

 10. Educate users

-Businesses will often assume their employees know what information is confidential and must not be shared, but data leaks are not always malicious and an employee may not even realise their behaviour is putting the company at risk.
+Businesses often assume their employees know what information is confidential and what they must not share, but data leaks are not always malicious and an employee may not even realise their behaviour is putting the company at risk.

-Educating your users on the dangers of data leakage is a useful exercise and one which should be carried out a regular basis to ensure everyone remains aware of the dangers and up-to-date on company policy.
+It is useful to educate your users on the dangers of data leakage and you should carry out sessions on a regular basis to ensure everyone is aware of the dangers and up-to-date on company policy.
 A good security policy should be well-defined and easy to understand, this will increase the adoption rate of the policy as employees will be clear on their role and accountability.

 The future of data protection

-An additional consideration for businesses is the EU General Data Protection Regulation (GDPR), which is coming into force in 2018.
-Although the UK has voted to leave the European Union (EU), the new regulations could potentially still apply to your company, and you should review your data protection policies and technology to ensure you are compliant.
+An additional consideration is the EU General Data Protection Regulation (GDPR), which will come into force in 2018.
+Although the UK has voted to leave the European Union (EU), the new regulation may still apply to your company.
+So you should review your data protection policies and technology to ensure you are compliant.

 The GDPR focuses more on what the data is about, not where the data lives.
-So even if your business operates outside of the EU, and doesn’t process or store any data on EU soil, the new regulations could still apply.
+So even you operate outside of the EU, and don’t process or store any data on EU soil, the new regulations could still apply.
 If your business offers services to the EU market or holds data about EU individuals or data that could identify EU individuals, then you will need to ensure compliance.

 When it comes to data your business should be proactive about its protection.
-Keep your security solutions and policies up to date, and don’t be afraid to reach out to your local regulatory body or a consultant for advice.
+Keep your security solutions up to date, and don’t be afraid to reach out to a consultant for advice.